 Last year my cousin and I had the most epic weekend in Athens through a glitch fare we found online.
 The initial planning was exciting, but the closer it was to our departure date, the more frustrating it became.
-It is very rare to read the frustrations about travel so today I’m sharing my personal travel story about my trip to Athens and how to avoid my travel mistake.
+It is very rare to read the frustrations about travel so today I’m sharing my personal travel story about my trip to Athens and how to avoid simple travel mistakes.

 When booking our flight, the link found on Twitter directed us to Momondo, which then shared all booking companies to purchase at the glitch fare price.
 After being booked and ready to go, we received notice of flight changes.
 The option of a direct flight home was given, but our e-ticket needed to be released.